 Day 19: Puno/Sillustani/Lima (Flight)

 We visit the archaeological site of Sillustani, located 34 kilometers north of Puno.
 This ancient cemetery site is filled with the tower-like chullpa tombs, built out of stone up to a height of 12 meters.
 Nearby is Umayo Lake, offering a beautiful and mystic landscape.
 We then head to Juliaca, flying to Lima (cost not included) to connect with our departure flight.
-Alternatively, continue our adventure with Bestway tours to other parts of South America, including nearby Bolivia.
+Alternatively, continue our adventure with Bestway to other parts of South America, including nearby Bolivia.
 (B)

 B=Breakfast, L=Lunch, D=Dinner